 In most cases, the DEFAULT keyword should be used.
-In some cases, though, you might want to specify alternative configuration keywords when you create particular datasets or types of data to maximize their performance or fine-tune some aspect of how they are stored in the database.
+In some cases, though, you may want to specify alternative configuration keywords when you create particular datasets or types of data to maximize their performance or fine-tune some aspect of how they are stored in the database.

-- TEXT_UTF16: If you are copying a feature class that contains Chinese language characters to a file geodatabase, you can specify the TEXT_UTF16 configuration keyword so the text characters in attribute columns will be stored in UTF-16, which more efficiently stores Chinese characters.
+- TEXT_UTF16—If you are copying a feature class that contains Chinese language characters to a file geodatabase, you can specify the TEXT_UTF16 configuration keyword so the text characters in attribute columns will be stored in UTF-16, which more efficiently stores Chinese characters.

 Fields and field properties

-All fields have properties, such as the following:
+All fields have properties such as the following:

-- Default Value: You can enter a default value to automatically populate a new feature or object when it is created with the ArcMap editing tools.
+- Default Value—You can enter a default value to automatically populate a new feature or object when it is created with the ArcMap editing tools.
 Default field values can only be specified for feature classes in geodatabases.

 All feature classes have a set of required fields necessary to record the state of any particular object in the feature class.
 These required fields are automatically created when you create a feature class, and they cannot be deleted.
 Required fields can also have required properties such as their domain property.
 You cannot modify the required property of a required field.

-For example, in a polygon feature class, OBJECTID and Shape are required fields.
-They do have properties, such as their geometry type, that you can modify, but these fields cannot be deleted.
+For example, in a polygon feature class, OBJECTID and SHAPE are required fields.
+They do have properties that you can modify, such as their geometry type, but these fields cannot be deleted.

 If you create a line feature class in a geodatabase, an additional field is added to the feature class automatically to record the length of the line.
 If you create a polygon feature class, two additional fields are added automatically to record the length (perimeter) and area of each polygon feature.
 The units of measure for these values depends on the spatial reference defined for the feature class.
 The names of these fields vary depending on the database and spatial type you use.
 These are required fields and cannot be modified.